Nonparametric Detection of Anomalous Data Streams: Introduction

 The rest of the paper is organized as follows.
-In Sections \ref{sec:model}, we describe the problem formulation and introduce the MMD-based approach.
-In Sections \ref{sec:withreference} and \ref{sec:withoutreference}, we present our tests and theoretical results on the performance guarantee of these tests respectively for the cases with and without a reference sequence.
+In Section \ref{sec:model}, we describe the problem formulation.
+In Section \ref{sec:withoutreference}, we present our tests and theoretical results on the performance guarantee of these tests.
+In Section \ref{sec:converse}, we further present the necessary conditions to guarantee test consistency.
 In Section \ref{sec:simulations}, we provide numerical results.
 Finally in Section \ref{sec:conclusion}, we conclude our paper with remarks on future work.